jharris4/html-webpack-tags-plugin/README.md

 - `publicPath`: `boolean` or `string`

   Specifying whether the assets should be prepended with webpack's public path or a custom publicPath (`string`).

   A value of `false` may be used to disable prefixing with webpack's publicPath, or a value like `myPublicPath/` may be used to prefix all assets with the given string.
 Default is `true`.

 - `hash`: `boolean`

   Specifying whether the assets should be appended with webpack's compilation hash.
 This is useful for cache busting.
 Default is `false`.

+- `files`: `string` or `array`

+  Files that the assets will be added to.

+  By default the assets will be included in all files.
+If files are defined, the assets will only be included in specified file globs.

 Example
 -------